Jamacmaster/powerbi-SAMPLE-1-Cookie-Business/README.md

 - Microsoft Power BI Desktop
 - Dataset: Public sample dataset (internet-sourced)

-## 🚀 How to Use
-1. Clone or download this repository.
-2. Open the `.pbix` file in **Power BI Desktop**.
-3. Interact with the dashboard to explore insights.

 ## 📂 Files
 - `CookieDashboard.pbix` → Main Power BI file
 - `README.md` → Documentation

----

 📌 *Note: This project is for educational and portfolio purposes only.
 Data is not from an actual cookie company.*